A Large-Scale IPv6-Based Measurement of the Starlink Network: INTRODUCTION

-Currently, some knowledge about Starlink comes from related simulation~\cite{kassing2020exploring,lai2020starperf,lai2023starrynet}, which is limited due to certain assumptions during simulation.
-Some studies have begun to investigate the network topology of Starlink based on practical measurement in recent years~\cite{pan2023measuring, pan2024measuring, izhikevich2024democratizing}.
-The work in~\cite{izhikevich2024democratizing} probes publicly exposed Internet services in IPv4 from outside to investigate the Starlink network latency, measuring over \num{2400} users across \num{27} countries.
-However, it only covers a small portion of Starlink's global users.
-Similarly, on the censys.io platform~\cite{censys_as14593, censys_as45700}, only around \num{27000} active Starlink users' IP addresses are discovered, which is much less than the reported $4$ million Starlink users by September 2024~\cite{k1}.
-The work in~\cite{pan2023measuring, pan2024measuring} investigates Starlink's access and backbone network in IPv4.
+Currently, some knowledge about Starlink comes from related simulations~\cite{kassing2020exploring,lai2020starperf,lai2023starrynet}, which are limited due to certain assumptions during the simulation process.
+Some studies have begun to investigate the network topology of Starlink based on real-world measurement in recent years~\cite{pan2023measuring, pan2024measuring, izhikevich2024democratizing}.
+The work in~\cite{izhikevich2024democratizing} probes publicly exposed Internet services in IPv4 from the outside to investigate the Starlink network latency, and measures over \num{2400} users across \num{27} countries.
+However, it covers only a small portion of Starlink's global users.
+Similarly, on the censys.io platform~\cite{censys_as14593, censys_as45700}, only around \num{48000} active Starlink users' IP addresses are discovered, which is far fewer than the reported \num{9} million Starlink users by December 2025~\cite{k1}.
+The work in~\cite{pan2023measuring, pan2024measuring} investigates Starlink's access and backbone network on IPv4.
 Starlink’s IPv4 network extensively employs Carrier-Grade NAT (CGNAT), which means that most Starlink user routers lack public IPv4 addresses.
-And it limits the capability to conduct large-scale outside-in statistical analysis of Starlink networks from the Internet.
-On the other hand, the work in~\cite{pan2023measuring} also relies on the inside-out approach to map the Starlink global backbone topology, which requires at least one probe associated with each PoP to verify the results.
-While RIPE Atlas is the largest network measurement platform, there are currently only around 80 active probes connected with the Starlink network, covering only 22 PoPs, making it challenging to cover a complete global backbone topology.
+This limits the capability to conduct large-scale \textit{outside-in} statistical analysis of Starlink networks from the Internet.
+On the other hand, the work in~\cite{pan2023measuring} also relies on the \textit{inside-out} approach to map the global backbone topology of Starlink, which requires at least one probe associated with each PoP to verify the results.
+Although RIPE Atlas\cite{ripe_atlas} is the largest network measurement platform, as of December 29, 2025, there are only around \num{100} active probes connected to the Starlink network, covering only 35 countries, making it challenging to map a complete global backbone topology.